learn-co-students/redux-forms-codealong-online-web-sp-000/readme.md

 ## Objectives

-By the end of this lesson, you will be able to:
+By the end f this lesson, you will be able to:

 - Take user input from our **React** application and send information to **Redux**